Policy

 Suicide, psychological distress and substance abuse (SKS) screens

-We use the Kessler screen for psychological distress, the Substances and Choices Scale (SACS) for substance abuse and the suicide screen to assess whether te tamaiti has active thoughts of suicide.
-Together these screens are known as SKS and must be used at any point we become worried about suicide for te tamaiti.
+We use the Kessler screen for psychological distress, the Substances and Choices Scale (SACS) for substance abuse and the suicide screen to assess whether te tamaiti or rangatahi has active thoughts of suicide.
+Together these screens are known as SKS and must be used at any point we become worried about suicide for te tamaiti or rangatahi.

 We must use the SKS screens when: